LRKFallon/NVDA-financial-analysis/README.md

 The full workflow is to start with bash for windows, git, replit, github autopilot, jupyter notebook, tableau, output to excel or machine readable pdfs

+The first 3 phases extract data from a csv file.
+The 4th phase onwards uses APIs.

 The data is taken from Yahoo finance.
 Future data sources will be from SEBI, RBI, NSDL, CSDL, etc.